ndrewchen/ForcedAligner/README.md

 ## Next Steps
 There were a lot of areas that could be improved (this is my first time using MFA and Flask), here are what I believe to be the lowest-hanging fruit that would increase performance significantly:

-- Redesigning the flow of the website so the cache issue no longer exists
 - Training custom, more extensive models using MFA.
-In the 2nd and 3rd test, rare/unclear words were frequently missed and it would be nice to catch them.
+In the 2nd and 3rd test, rare/unclear words were frequently missed and it would be nice to catch them instead of having to estimate it.
-- Realign the MFA output text to the input text (DTW?).
-This would serve 2 purposes:
-   1. Re-incorporate capitalization and grammar that was cleaned by MFA
-   2. If a word was missed by MFA, we could approximate the starting time of the missed word based on the starting and ending time of its adjacent words.
+- Designing a better estimation algorithm for unknown words